johandersson/.LOG-hog/README.md

 # 📦 .LOG-hog

-**A lightweight, cross-platform Java application for fast note-taking with built-in protection for sensitive local notes.**
+**A lightweight, cross-platform Java application for fast note-taking with built-in protection (strong encryption) for sensitive local notes.**

 .LOG-hog runs on **Windows, macOS, and Linux** and provides a simple, efficient workflow for creating timestamped log entries with encryption-first storage and practical local hardening.